LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 </article>

-The Pareto Principle is still useful for individual features, as they tend to be more narrowly defined.
+The Pareto Principle is still useful for individual **features**, as they tend to be more narrowly defined.
-E.g. there _is_ a set of spreadsheet formulas (actually much smaller than 20%) that do drive >80% of formula usage.
+E.g. there _is_ a set of spreadsheet formulas (actually much smaller than 20%) that drives >80% of formula usage.

 While creative tools are the poster child of long-tail products, there are _long-tail components_ in many [transactional](https://medium.com/design-bootcamp/overfitting-and-the-problem-with-use-cases-337d9f4bf4d7) interfaces such as e-commerce or meal delivery (e.g. result filtering & sorting, product personalization interfaces, etc.).